On the Edge of the Everglades – Picayune Strand

-Talking with locals, this activity is controversial because it will cost so much to run the pumps constantly into the foreseeable future, and it was already an excellent place for recreation by utilizing the canals for fishing and the roads for accessing deep backwoods territory.
+After talking with locals, we learned that this activity is controversial because it will cost a lot to run the pumps constantly into the foreseeable future.
+It was already an excellent place for recreation by utilizing the canals for fishing and the roads for accessing deep backwoods territory.

 The Importance of Hydrology

-At the time, I happened to be reading “Let Them Eat Shrimp: The Tragic Disappearance of the Rainforests of the Sea.”
-It’s a book about how the mangrove forests are being decimated across the globe.
+At the time, I was reading “Let Them Eat Shrimp: The Tragic Disappearance of the Rainforests of the Sea.”
+It’s a book about the decimation of mangrove forests across the globe.
 It talks about the Everglades Restoration project, and Picayune Hydrology in particular – which was so cool since we were there!

-Picayune Strand is being carefully monitored for salinity values in its water, which have been increasing because of the freshwater cut off caused by the Golden Gate Estates development.
+Picayune Strand is carefully monitored for salinity values in its water.
+Salinity has been increasing because of the freshwater cut-off caused by the Golden Gate Estates development.
 Mangroves need freshwater to survive, so the restoration of this area and the pumping of freshwater back into it will lower the salinity and promote natural vegetation growth appropriate to the hydrology of the ecosystem.

 The theory is that once you get the hydrology correct, Mother Nature and time can pretty much take care of the rest.

 A Piece of the Everglades

 It was really eye-opening to go to the edge of the Everglades and see this for ourselves.
 The timing was perfect as I read the aforementioned book and was able to be there and understand what was being done.
 Not only that, but we had been through the entire area of the original Everglades watershed, from Three Lakes WMA near Kissimmee, to Lake Okeechobee, to Dinner Island WMA, and finally to Picayune Strand!

 It was truly amazing, and humbling, to see.
 It is only one example of the interconnectedness that can be realized through travel.